How To Windows 10 Configuration

 Windows 10 is the latest Windows OS version from Microsoft.
 This is an updated and better version from the previous one.
 More features have been added and problems in the past versions have been looked after.
 So, if you also want to configure windows 10, you would ask how to configure windows 10?
 If you buy a new PC that has Windows 10 Creators Update reinstalled on it or you want to install it now, you see Out of Box Experience.
 This experience of the Out of Box Experience or OOBE is actually the first thing that asks you to perform a number of tasks before you can actually use your PC.
 As part of the process, you choose your account, then connect to a wireless network if there is one, then choose a language, and adjust your privacy settings.

 You can modify your windows privacy settings in detail in this process.
 The process has been made more transparent by Microsoft for users looking to have more control over the type of information they share with the developers.

 If you don’t want to follow Cortana, you can disable this and choose otherwise.
-You will see first screen as Basic, which lets you choose your language and keyboard.
+You will see the first screen as Basic, which lets you choose your language and keyboard.
 In the next screen you see Network, which will be available only if there is an active connection available and if there is none you can click ‘Skip for now’.
 And if there is one you would like to connect to you can select it and click on Connect and then enter the password.

 Microsoft Account – with this account, a Microsoft email address linked with your Microsoft account is used.
-Generally this is a Hotmail.com, live.com, Msn.com or outlook.com domains.
-You can also set up Windows 10 with a yahoo.com, gmail.com or Icloud.com address, but for this you need to ensure that email address is associated with a Microsoft account.
+Generally this is a Hotmail.com, live.com, Msn.com, or outlook.com domains.
+You can also set up Windows 10 with a yahoo.com, gmail.com, or Icloud.com address, but for this you need to ensure that email address is associated with a Microsoft account.

 Configure Windows 10 Network Settings

-For any help related to windows 10 you can get best windows 10 customer service from us.
+For any help related to windows 10 you can get the best windows 10 customer service from us.